LineandVertexSoftware/vertexa-chart/README.md

 | `exportCsvPoints(options?)` | Export chart data as CSV — `Blob` |
 | `destroy()` | Release all GPU and DOM resources |

-`setLayout()` merges the provided patch into the current layout.
-Nested objects like `xaxis`, `yaxis`, `grid`, `legend`, `margin`, `rangeSlider`, and `rangeSelector` are shallow-merged; arrays like `annotations` replace the previous value.
+`setLayout()` merges the patch into the current layout.
+Nested objects like `xaxis`, `yaxis`, `grid`, `legend`, `margin`, `rangeSlider`, and `rangeSelector` are shallow-merged.
+Arrays like `annotations` replace the previous value.

 Set `layout.uirevision` to preserve user zoom/pan state across `setTraces()` and `setLayout()` updates.
 While the value is unchanged, Vertexa Chart keeps the